RADAR-base/radar-prmt-android/README.md

 ## Usage

-To send some mock data to the `radar-test.thehyve.net` server, run `./gradlew :app:cleanTest :app:test`.
+To send some mock data to a Confluent Kafka set up on localhost, run `./gradlew :app:cleanTest :app:test`.
+If the Confluent Kafka setup is running elsewhere, edit `app/src/test/resources/org/radarcns/kafka/kafka.properties` accordingly.

 ## Contributing